nasa/CertWare/README.md

 types of structured argument models and provides an implementation of tools to support writing and verifying arguments using the chosen model.
 The implementations are a baseline meant to be enhanced and further integrated into development tools chains.
+The workbench includes textual, semi-structured text, semi-structured tree, and graphical editors.
-Both textual and graphical editors are implemented.
-The implementation is done in Eclipse, as a large collection of Eclipse plugins and features, using several model generation tools to facilitate implementation and maintenance.
+The workbench implementation is done in and for Eclipse, as a large collection of Eclipse plugins and features, using several model generation tools to facilitate implementation and maintenance.
 See the Meta-Models section below for the kinds of models already incorporated into the workbench.

 CertWare provides some prototype contributions for project management metrics (metrics about the case argument structure), and project planning (time and resources for case production).
-It also provides a novel approach to argument production using semi-formal proofs.
+It provides a novel approach to argument production using semi-formal proofs.
+It provides a novel approach to logical argument analysis using semi-structured text together with an answer set solver to analyze the argument.
+It provides modeling tools for producing fault trees from physical system descriptions.

-CertWare is meant to be extended into other tool chains and other aspects of the assurance lifecycle, so feel free to extend in any direction you see fit.
+CertWare is meant to be extended into other tool chains and other aspects of the assurance lifecycle, so feel free to extend it in any direction you see fit.